-11.9 MPLAB ICD 2 In-Circuit Debugger
+11.11 MPLAB ICD 2 In-Circuit Debugger

-Microchip's In-Circuit Debugger, MPLAB ICD 2, is a powerful, low-cost, run-time development tool, connecting to the host PC via an RS-232 or high-speed USB interface.
-This tool is based on the Flash PIC MCUs and can be used to develop for these and other PIC MCUs and dsPIC DSCs.
-The MPLAB ICD 2 utilizes the in-circuit debugging capability built into the Flash devices.
-This feature, along with Microchip's In-Circuit Serial ProgrammingTM (ICSPTM) protocol, offers costeffective, in-circuit Flash debugging from the graphical user interface of the MPLAB Integrated Development Environment.
-This enables a designer to develop and debug source code by setting breakpoints, single stepping and watching variables, and CPU status and peripheral registers.
-Running at full speed enables testing hardware and applications in real time.
-MPLAB ICD 2 also serves as a development programmer for selected PIC devices.
+Microchip's In-Circuit Debugger, MPLAB ICD 2, is a powerful, low cost, run-time development tool, connecting to the host PC via an RS-232 or high speed USB interface.
+This tool is based on the FLASH PICmicro MCUs and can be used to develop for these and other PICmicro microcontrollers.
+The MPLAB ICD 2 utilizes the in-circuit debugging capability built into the FLASH devices.
+This feature, along with Microchip's In-Circuit Serial Programming[TM] (ICSP[TM]) protocol, offers cost effective in-circuit FLASH debugging from the graphical user interface of the MPLAB Integrated Development Environment.
+This enables a designer to develop and debug source code by setting breakpoints, single-stepping and watching variables, CPU status and peripheral registers.
+Running at full speed enables testing hardware and applications in real-time.
+MPLAB ICD 2 also serves as a development programmer for selected PICmicro devices.

-11.10 MPLAB PM3 Device Programmer
+11.12 PRO MATE II Universal Device Programmer

-The MPLAB PM3 Device Programmer is a universal, CE compliant device programmer with programmable voltage verification at VDDMIN and VDDMAX for maximum reliability.
-It features a large LCD display (128 x 64) for menus and error messages and a modular, detachable socket assembly to support various package types.
-The ICSPTM cable assembly is included as a standard item.
-In Stand-Alone mode, the MPLAB PM3 Device Programmer can read, verify and program PIC devices without a PC connection.
+The PRO MATE II is a universal, CE compliant device programmer with programmable voltage verification at VDDMIN and VDDMAX for maximum reliability.
+It features an LCD display for instructions and error messages and a modular detachable socket assembly to support various package types.
+In Stand-alone mode, the PRO MATE II device programmer can read, verify, and program PICmicro devices without a PC connection.
 It can also set code protection in this mode.
-The MPLAB PM3 connects to the host PC via an RS-232 or USB cable.
-The MPLAB PM3 has high-speed communications and optimized algorithms for quick programming of large memory devices and incorporates an SD/MMC card for file storage and secure data applications.

-11.11 PICSTART Plus Development Programmer
+11.13 PICSTART Plus Development Programmer

-The PICSTART Plus Development Programmer is an easy-to-use, low-cost, prototype programmer.
+The PICSTART Plus development programmer is an easy-to-use, low cost, prototype programmer.
 It connects to the PC via a COM (RS-232) port.
 MPLAB Integrated Development Environment software makes using the programmer simple and efficient.
-The PICSTART Plus Development Programmer supports most PIC devices in DIP packages up to 40 pins.
+The PICSTART Plus development programmer supports most PICmicro devices up to 40 pins.
 Larger pin count devices, such as the PIC16C92X and PIC17C76X, may be supported with an adapter socket.
-The PICSTART Plus Development Programmer is CE compliant.
+The PICSTART Plus development programmer is CE compliant.